antonielgomes/dpMDNM/tutorial/README.md

 ```
 ### Normal mode combinations
 To obtain a uniformly combined set of NM vectors, the input files `input-modes.txt` - containing the uniformly distributed set of vectors obtained from [PDIM](https://github.com/antonielgomes/dpMD/tree/main/PDIM) - and `list-modes.txt` - containing the NM numbers - should be provided.
 Both are available in the [scripts](https://github.com/antonielgomes/dpMD/tree/main/tutorial/scripts) directory.
-In this tutorial, six combinations (`ncomb`, number of vectors) of two NMs will be generated, while it will be read only the first 14 low-frequency NMs (`nmodes`).
+In this tutorial, six combinations (`ncomb`, number of vectors) of two NMs will be generated, while it will be read only the first 14 low-frequency NMs (`nmodes`):
 ```
 charmm -i scripts/normal-mode-combination.inp ncomb=6 nmodes=14 inputfile=./inputs/input-modes.txt listmodes=./inputs/list-modes.txt
 ```